aldebaran/qibuild/doc/rosbuild.rst

     message(STATUS "not implemented yet!" endfunction()

-This could be a nice first step to see how things go from there
+This could be a nice first step to see how things go from there.